GPUOpen-LibrariesAndSDKs/AMF/README.md

       | \**All supported distros* | 20.40                             |

 * AMF SDK is backward compatible with all previous driver versions.
+* Version 1.4.33: AMD Radeon Software Adrenalin Edition 24.1.1 (23.40.02) or newer.
+Added native DX12 support for encoding and PreAnalysis.
+Switched to public Vulkan Khronos extensions for decoder.
+AMF on Linux can now be used with AMD Pro Vulkan, and experimentally with RADV drivers.
 * Version 1.4.32: AMD Radeon Software Adrenalin Edition 23.12.1 (23.30.13.01) or newer.
 Added new FRC component and API doc.
 Added new VQEnhancer doc.
 Improved presenters.
 Updated FFmpeg to 6.0.
 * Version 1.4.30: AMD Radeon Software Adrenalin Edition 23.5.2 (23.10.01.45) or newer.
 Added AMF wrappers for AVC / HEVC / AV1 FFmpeg software encoders, frame in -> slice / tile output support for AVC / HEVC / AV1 encoders, and multi-monitor support for DVR.
 Updated FFmpeg to 5.1.2.
 * Version 1.4.29: AMD Radeon Software Adrenalin Edition 23.1.2 (22.40.01.34) or newer.
 Added SmartAccess Video for AVC / HEVC / AV1.
 New options for VQEnhancer and AV1 encoder components.
 Switched to Markdown based API docs which enable easier open source developer contributions.